 And only came home late at night

-My mother asked why.
-Fearing she got riled,
+My Mother asked why.
+Fearing She was riled

 The fortune of the country turned ill

-From bad to worse against my he-man's will.
+From bad to worse against my strong will

 She loved me, missed me, but did not yelp.